stfxecutables/empyricalRMT/README.md

-A python library for investigating some of the basic / classical elements of Random Matrix Theory, including eigenvalue generation, trimming, unfolding and computation and plotting of some popular spectral observables.
+A python library for investigating some of the basic / classical elements of Random Matrix Theory, including eigenvalue generation, trimming, unfolding and computation and plotting of some spectral observables.

 # Table of Contents
 - [Introduction](#introduction)